CS-UCR/senior-design-project-lesalsa-james/README.md

 4. Coding as a group we were able to setup our homepage, login page, and sign up page.
 We also made progress on implementing our live chatting feature but there are still a couple bugs we have to work out before it runs smoothly.

+5. We implemented React to our homepage and login/signup page.

+6. Have our Edit Profile Page working.

+7. Worked on Creating a Chat, and Creating a Group Chat.

 ## Future Plans
-1. Over the break we plan to finish our live chatting feature which has already been implemented.
-However, there are still bugs at the time and we need to troubleshoot them before the feature works correctly.

-2. We plan to integrate the Steam API to allow us to gather data from individual users and the games they play.
-We are also looking into using the Riot API for additional data but only if time permits.
+1. Currently finishing up our connection of backend and frontend for our chatting.

+2. We will be working on allowing users to edit other parts of their profile as well.

-3. Additionally, we also plan to add the matching and friends feature which allows users to friend other individuals, see their online status, and select match making filters to find other gamers.
+3. Additionally, we also plan to add the filtering and friends feature which allows users to friend other individuals and chat with those friended individuals.

-4. Our recommendation system is another feature that will be added eventually which encompasses the last 3 features.
-Using the data from the Steam API and matching making filters, we will build a system that connects gamers to other individuals that share similar qualities.

-5. Testing and deployment will also be a main topic we will focus on towards the end of next quarter.
+5. Testing and deployment will also be a focus on towards the end of the quarter.
 We plan to test everything to make sure that our web application is running smoothly and we are thinking of deploying our application using Heroku.